martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ```

 The second way is to use the "generate" button in the SSL certificate tab.

+### API CORS allowed origin
+This option controls the `Access-Control-Allow-Origin` header used by the API for browser-based clients.
+Use `*` to allow any origin, enter one origin such as `https://example.com`, enter multiple origins separated by commas, or leave the field empty to disable CORS headers.
+This does not replace API authentication; it only controls which browser origins may read API responses.

+### Enable API JSONP
+This option enables the legacy `callback` query parameter for JSONP API responses.
+Keep it disabled unless an old integration requires JSONP.
+Normal API clients should use JSON with CORS instead.

 ## Sensors Section
 The Sensors section contains settings for sensors security.